Machine-learning cosmology from void properties: Results

 where $f$ and $g$ are neural networks (in this case fully connected layers) and $\bigoplus$ is a permutation invariant operation that applies to all the elements in the deep sets.
 In our case, we use four different permutation invariant operations: 1) the sum, 2) the mean, 3) the maximum, and 4) the minimum.
 The result of these four operations is concatenated before being passed to the last fully connected layer $f$.

-The neural networks $g$ and $f$ are parametrized as three and four fully connected layers where the number of neurons in the latent space, $N_n$, is considered as a hyperameter.
+The neural networks $g$ and $f$ are parametrized as three and four fully connected layers where the number of neurons in the latent space is considered as a hyperparameter.
 We use the LeakyRelu activation functions with slope -0.2 in all layers but the last.
-We train the model using the same loss function in Equation \ref{eq:loss} in order to perform likelihood-free inference.
+We train the model for 2000 epochs with a batch size of 6 using the same loss function in Equation \ref{eq:loss} in order to perform likelihood-free inference.

-We consider the learning rate, the weight decay, and the number of neurons in latent space $N_n$ as hyperparameters.
-We optimize the value of these hyperparameters using Optuna by performing 50 trials.
+Similar to the hyperparameter optimization process of the fully connected layers, we use Optuna to perform Bayesian optimization for the deep sets model.
+The ranges of the hyperparameters are defined below: \begin{itemize} \item Number of neurons in each hidden layer $\in[10,1000]$ \item Learning rate $ \in [1.0 \times 10^{-4}, 1.0 \times 10^{-8}]$ \item Weight decay $ \in [1.0 \times 10^{-3}, 1.0 \times 10^{-12}]$ \end{itemize}Here, we only perform 50 trials to optimize hyperparameters because of the longer training time.
 Optuna is run to minimize the value of the validation loss.
 While we train the model to predict the value of the five cosmological parameters we consider, we find that we are only able to infer the value of $\Omega_{\rm m}$, $n_s$, and $\sigma_8$.
 We show the results in Figure \ref{fig:deep_sets}.

 Our model is able to infer the value of $\Omega_{\rm m}$, $n_s$, and $\sigma_8$ with a mean relative error of approximately $10\%$, $3\%$, and $4\%$, respectively.
 This represents a significant improvement over the results we obtained using histograms of the void ellipticities or density contrasts, and is also reflected in the values of the $R^2$ statistics.
 This is of course expected, given that with a sufficiently complex model, this method will not throw away information when we input the data to the networks\footnote{When we use histograms, we are losing information as we can only sample the distribution with a finite number of bins.}.
 We note that for $n_s$ and $\sigma_8$, our model achieves a slightly high value of $\chi^2$.
 We have checked that this is mainly driven by a single void catalog that has a slightly extreme cosmology.
 If we had removed this catalog, the obtained $\chi^2$ would be much closer to 1.
 Thus, we think our error bars are not strongly underestimated.